taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 1

-**"Minka Traoré Barbosa Suh was Reborn on the 20th day of the 4th month of the 48th year After Burning..."**
+**"Long, long ago, on the 20th day of the 4th month of the 48th year After Burning, Tree Surfer Minka Traoré Barbosa Suh was Reborn..."**

 Bonfires on a warm night.
 Shadows of well-choreographed ritual dancers, powerful and strong from a lifetime of training, hover warmly, protectively.
 The view is zoomed out so that we see Min (the dark figure from chapter 5) from above.
 Min is topless, sitting inside a large, fat metal hoop, a la Cyr Wheel.
 She is surrounded in many concentric circles of family and friends, all dressed in their most splendid clothing made of cloth in which the embroidery moves fluidly, in response to the lighting, the sounds, the wearers moods...

 Drums beat in the background...

-**"Another Tree Surfer is born tonight."**

 Over this backdrop, small ghostly close-up panels are scattered, showing different parts of 16 year old Min, large swaths of skin covered in proudly displayed, ecstatically dancing clan tatoos:
 * an eye, nose, and ear.
 The eye is determined, steely, and dilated with adrenaline and euphoria.
 The nose and ear are pierced with SynTh metal, formed into plain, elegantly raw shapes with rounded edges.
 The brow is set and only slightly sweaty.
 The head is shaved and covered in tatoos of her achievements as a clan member and Arborist.